Ngā kaimahi – Our people

 Honorary Associate Professor

 Associate Professor Elana Taipapaki Curtis is a Public Health Physician currently working as Senior Lecturer Medical at Te Kupenga Hauora Māori, University of Auckland.
 She is Director of Vision 20:20 Māori and Pacific support programme for the Faculty of Medical and Health Sciences.
 Dr Curtis recently completed her Doctorate of Medicine (MD) focused on indigenous health workforce development.
-Continuing Kaupapa Māori reseach includes teaching of indigenous health within medical education, ethnic inequities within emergency department settings, ethnic inequities in cardiovascular care and, the prevalence of dementia amongst Māori.
+Continuing Kaupapa Māori research includes teaching of indigenous health within medical education, ethnic inequities within emergency department settings, ethnic inequities in cardiovascular care and the prevalence of dementia amongst Māori.

 Email: e.curtis@auckland.ac.nz